Miami Neuroscience Institute Stroke Program

 DVAs also may be called venous angiomas or benign variations in venous drainage.
 Some doctors refer to them as caput medusae.
 This is a Latin term that means head of Medusa.

 These unusual vein formations can occur anywhere in the body.
 But they are found most often in the brain or spinal cord.
-As many as 1 in 50 people has at least one DVA.

 What causes developmental venous anomalies?

 DVAs are vein problems that you are born with (congenital).

 What are the symptoms of developmental venous anomalies?

 DVAs generally don't cause symptoms.
 Many people don't know that they have one.

 In most cases, DVAs are found when you have imaging tests to look for the cause of other health problems.
 Imaging tests may include MRI or MRA, conventional angiogram, or specific types of CT scans that show areas of blood flow.

 Most people may never know they have a DVA.
 It will only be found after their death, if an autopsy is done.

 DVAs often don't require treatment.
 These veins work correctly to get blood in and out of the brain.
 They don't need to be removed or closed.
 Because they are normal and not dangerous, you often don't need to get imaging tests over the long term.